You have just received the Client Functional Requirements:

 - Does the business logic vary depending on the country?

 - Is there more than one brand or channel involved?

 - How is the UX/UI handled for different storefronts, per country/brand/channel?

 Keep in mind the 3 main Cs - Content, Customer, Country - of an e-commerce internationalization platform and how can they impact your solution:

 When dealing with complex requirements, the best way to go forward is to have a well-defined plan.
 In the next sections, we will see 3 different approaches offered by SAP Commerce to solve our requirement.
-Before that, my proposal is to have an overview of the challenges we might face:
+Before that, I propose to have an overview of the challenges we might face:

 - How to manage the Product Catalog(s) and Content Catalog(s)?

 SAP Commerce offers three general approaches for multi-country setup: multi-site, multi-tenant and multi-instance.
 In the next sections, you can find a detailed overview of each of them, along with pros and cons.

 In this setup, one single SAP Commerce instance could deliver the websites for 2 or more countries or a brand-country-channel combination.
 The same SAP Commerce instance would have:

 - Multiple product catalogs (derived from one common/master catalog)